michele1993/Muzero-Hanoi/README.md

 In order to work properly I recommend creating a conda environment with the specified dependencies in `environment.yml` and `requirements.txt`.
 This is important because the `gym` module changed some stuff in newer versions, which require adapting the code to run Muzero with standard gym env (e.g., Cartpole).

-To create a conda env with all the correct dependecies, simply clone this repository and run,
+To create a conda env with all the correct dependencies, simply clone this repository and run,
 ```
 conda env create --file environment.yml
 ```
 inside the repository.
-This will create an `muzero_hanoi` conda env with all the correct dependecies.
+This will create a `muzero_hanoi` conda env with all the correct dependencies.

 ## Overview